 If, during the course of the Informal Resolution, the respondent elects to acknowledge his/her actions and take responsibility for the alleged Sexual Misconduct, the Informal Resolution will be concluded and the Title IX Coordinator will propose a sanction.
 If both the parties agree to such proposed sanction, the complaint will be resolved without any further rights of appeal by either party.
 If either the complainant or the respondent objects to such proposed sanction, the Dean (and/or the Title IX Coordinator if different from the Dean) shall make a determination of an appropriate sanction, which determination is subject to appeal pursuant to Section IV.D.9.
 For purposes of this sanction determination, all of the other provisions of these Complaint Procedures relating to the imposition of a sanction for Sexual Misconduct shall apply including, for example, the provisions governing the effective date of the sanction.

 In order to promote honest, direct communication, information disclosed during Informal Resolution will remain private while the Informal Resolution is pending, except where disclosure may be required by law or authorized in connection with duties on behalf of the College.

-If the accused student contests the complaint of alleged Sexual Misconduct, the Dean may nevertheless impose a protective order agreed upon by the parties, or (with or without such agreement) based on information derived from the Informal Resolution proceedings, taken together with any other relevant information known to the College at the time of the Informal Resolution.
+If the respondent contests the complaint of alleged Sexual Misconduct, the Title IX Coordinator may nevertheless impose a protective order agreed upon by the parties, or (with or without such agreement) based on information derived from the Informal Resolution proceedings, taken together with any other relevant information known to the College at the time of the Informal Resolution.